cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

 .. java:method:: public double getInterarrivalMeanTime()
    :outertype: PoissonDistr

    Gets the mean time between arrival of two events, which is the inverse of lambda.
-What is the time unit (if seconds, minutes, hours, etc) doesn't matter for the Poisson Process computations.
-Therefore, it can be considered any time unit wanted.
+The time unit (if seconds, minutes, hours, etc) is the same considered when setting a value to the \ :java:ref:`lambda <getLambda()>`\  parameter.

 getK
 ^^^^